Commencement is scheduled for Thursday morning, May 16, 2024 at West Chester University’s Hollinger Field House. We will be holding two ceremonies:

 Students with Disabilities

 Students or guests with disabilities needing accommodations should contact Simone Richardson at 610-325-2748 or email@example.com.

 Parking is available in the New Street or Sharpless Garages.
 For a map of WCU, visit https://www.wcupa.edu/campusmap/

 The Colleges official attire consists of a cap, gown, hood and black tassel.
 If you are a member of the following groups, you are eligible to wear the following:

 The official Phi Theta Kappa commencement attire is the gold honors stole.
 PTK students may purchase the stoles by going to the PTK website at www.ptk.org.

 The official National Technical Honor Society (NTHS) commencement attire is the white honors stole.
 NTHS students may purchase the stoles directly through the NTHS website.
 Please be aware that the stole must be purchased prior to the night of graduation, they will not be available at the ceremony site.
 If you have any questions pertaining to the NTHS honors stole, please contact Professors Liz Gray at firstname.lastname@example.org or Michael LaMagna at email@example.com.

 ** In the event that a student is a member of both Phi Theta Kappa and the National Technical Honors Society, students may only wear one stole and one cord (one to signify each organization).
-Students should wear the stole of their primary organization affiliation and an honors cord to signify the secondary affiliation (purple/white cord for NTHS and Blue/Gold cord for PTK).
+Student should wear the stole of their primary organization affiliation and an honors cord to signify the secondary affiliation (Purple/White cord for NTHS and Blue/Gold cord for PTK).

 If you have questions that were not answered above, please email email@example.com.